 Amerigo Vespucci was one of many European explorers during the Age of Exploration, or Age of Discovery, which took place from the mid-1400s to mid-1500s.
-"The Age of Exploration was prompted by different motivations," said Erika Cosme, administrative coordinator of education and digital services at The Mariner’s Museum and Park in Newport News, Virginia.
+"The Age of Exploration was prompted by different motivations," said Erika Cosme (opens in new tab), administrative coordinator of education and digital services at The Mariner’s Museum and Park (opens in new tab) in Virginia.
 "In the 15th century, Europe, Asia, and Africa were at the epicenter of a global exchange of goods; also, for Europeans, curiosities of different cultures continued to emerge.
 This Afro-Eurasian economy created an interwoven connection between India, China, the Middle East, Africa and Europe."

 Spurred by curiosity and economic incentive, explorers traveled distances that were great feats for their day.
 But what makes the time period so important, said Cosme, was the role it played in "shaping the world that we know today."
 Recognizing the Americas was a major part of that understanding.

 Amerigo Vespucci was born on March 9, 1454, in Florence.
 As a young man, he was fascinated with books and maps, according to the Mariners Museum (opens in new tab).
 The Vespuccis were a prominent family and friends with the powerful Medicis, a family who ruled Italy for more than 300 years and were prominent during the Renaissance.
 After being educated by his uncle, Vespucci himself worked for the Medicis as a banker and later supervisor of their ship-outfitting business, which operated in Seville, Spain.
 He moved to Spain in 1492, according to Biography.com (opens in new tab)